 - No one should die in pain.

-Pain management is one of the primary goals of hospice care – keeping the patient comfortable and managing symptoms to ensure they have the highest quality of life for as long as they live.
+Pain and symptom management is one of the primary goals of hospice care – keeping the patient comfortable and managing symptoms to ensure they have the highest quality of life for as long as they live.

 Not all patients experience pain at end of life, but recognizing it and treating it effectively is essential.
 The hospice care team will evaluate a patient’s pain on every visit using pain rating scales and the expertise of the clinician.